 The Amazon Web Services, or AWS, Security Assessment provides your organization with a security analysis of the effectiveness of the AWS configuration.
 Here, the AWS architecture and its powerful APIs are analyzed using the methods of a real attacker.
 Deeply integrated into the AWS ecosystem, our security engineers test for a number of AWS-specific misconfigurations, permissions and implementation flaws.
 As the basis for secure applications and communication, the cloud infrastructure must not be neglected.
 Advanced knowledge of server operating systems, transport encryption and infrastructure configuration enables our security engineers to efficiently analyze AWS configurations.

-The AWS Security Assessment is planned, carried out and evaluated by our specially trained security engineers according to recognised standards.
+The pentest for AWS configurations is planned, performed and evaluated by our specially trained security engineers according to recognized standards.

 In principle, the longer our security engineers examine your configuration, the more meaningful the results are.
 If you have special requirements, we will be happy to make you an individual offer.